Dog Separation Anxiety Guide: Symptoms, Training, and Help

 Behaviors that can reinforce anxious patterns:

-- Long, emotional departures and returns — extensive goodbyes and excited reunions signal to the dog that departure is an event of high significance
+- Long, emotional departures and returns — extensive goodbyes and excited reunions signal to the dog that departure is an event of high significance.
+If your dog’s overexcitement at reunions extends beyond separation anxiety context, the 4-step calming protocol for hyperactive dogs addresses arousal regulation as a standalone issue.

 - Constant on-demand contact — always responding to soliciting behavior (nudging, pawing) when home can raise the baseline expectation of continuous access